 Depending on the nature of the forward model $p(x|\theta)$, one can either perform explicit inference or implicit inference.
-The former refers to inference methods that can be used when the likelihood function $p(x = x_0|\theta)$ can be evaluated for different $\theta$ and sampling schemes can thus be employed.
+The former refers to inference methods that can be used when the likelihood function $p(x = x_0|\theta)$ can be evaluated for different $\theta$, and sampling schemes can thus be employed.
 The latter can be used when only an implicit version of the likelihood is available through a set of simulations $(\theta, x)$.
-Implicit inference, also known as likelihood-free inference or simulation-based inference, commonly recasts the inference problem as a neural density optimization problem where the distribution is learned and can be evaluated for all $\theta$ and $x$.
-There exist different flavors of implicit inference, one aims to learn the likelihood function $p(x |\theta)$ (e.g., \citealp{wood_statistical_2010, nle1, nle2, SNPSE}) or the likelihood ratio $r(\theta, x) = p(x |\theta) \: / \: p(x)$ (e.g., \citealp{lr2,lr1,lr3,hermans2020likelihoodfree,lr4, miller2023contrastive}).
-This learned likelihood or likelihood ratio can now be evaluated and sampling methods can be used to get the posterior $p(\theta | x)$.
+Implicit inference, also known as likelihood-free inference or simulation-based inference, commonly recasts the inference problem as a neural-density optimization problem where the distribution is learned and can be evaluated for all $\theta$ and $x$.
+Different types of implicit inference exist; one aims to learn the likelihood function $p(x |\theta)$ (e.g., \citealp{wood_statistical_2010, nle1, nle2, SNPSE}) or the likelihood ratio $r(\theta, x) = p(x |\theta) \: / \: p(x)$ (e.g., \citealp{lr2,lr1,lr3,hermans2020likelihoodfree,lr4, miller2023contrastive}).
+This learned likelihood or likelihood ratio can now be evaluated, and sampling methods can be used to obtain the posterior $p(\theta | x)$.
 Others choose to directly approximate the posterior distribution $p(\theta | x)$ (e.g., \citealp{pe,npe1,npe2,npe3, wildberger2023flow}).

-Explicit inference applied in the context of full-field inference is known as Bayesian Hierarchical/Forward Modeling.
+Explicit inference applied in the context of full-field inference is known as Bayesian hierarchical/forward modeling.
 Because of the high complexity and dimension of the field-based likelihood, sampling schemes guided by the gradient information $\nabla_{\theta} \log p(x| \theta)$ are typically used to explore the parameter space in a more efficient way.
 This motivates the development of differentiable forward models $p(x|\theta)$.
-Naturally, we could ask, could these gradients also help implicit inference methods for full-field inference?
+Naturally, we could ask whether these gradients also help implicit inference methods for full-field inference.
 Specifically, \cite{mining_gold} and \cite{zeghal2022} proposed implicit inference methods to leverage the gradient information from the forward model while approximating the likelihood, the likelihood ratio, or the posterior distribution.
-They showed that this additional information helps to constrain the target distribution and thus improve sample efficiency.
+They showed that this additional information helps constrain the target distribution and thus improve sample efficiency.